 When it’s dry, water the soil near your foundation carefully.
 But be careful with pier-and-beam foundations because too much moisture can cause damage.
 The goal is to keep the soil moist but not too wet.

-Soil Management Technique | Benefits |
+Soil Management Technique Benefits

-Maintaining consistent soil moisture | Prevents excessive expansion and contraction of clay soil |
+- Maintaining consistent soil moisture: Prevents excessive expansion and contraction of clay soil

-Avoiding planting near the foundation | Reduces water absorption and soil shrinkage |
+- Avoiding planting near the foundation: Reduces water absorption and soil shrinkage

-Proper drainage solutions | Directs water away from the foundation, preventing erosion and moisture accumulation |
+- Proper drainage solutions: Directs water away from the foundation, preventing erosion and moisture accumulation

-Soil amendments (e.g., compost, sand) | Improves soil structure, drainage, and moisture retention |
+- Soil amendments (e.g., compost, sand): Improves soil structure, drainage, and moisture retention

-Regular foundation inspections | Identifies potential issues early, allowing for timely repairs and maintenance |
+- Regular foundation inspections: Identify potential issues early, allowing for timely repairs and maintenance

 Keep Your Home’s Foundation Stable

 Understanding the unique characteristics of North Texas soil is key to keeping your home’s foundation stable.
 The region’s expansive clays, sandy loams, and alkaline soils can affect your home’s foundation.
-Knowing these issues can help you protect your home.
+Understanding these issues can help you protect your home.

 If you think your home’s foundation is failing because of North Texas soil, get help from a professional.
 They can check the situation and suggest the best fixes, like drainage systems or foundation stabilization.
 By managing the soil and fixing foundation issues early, you can keep your home safe and sound in North Texas’s unique soil.